appodeal/react-native-appodeal/README.md

 1. Go to `ios/` folder and open *Podfile*
 2. Add Appodeal adapters.
 See [Docs](https://wiki.appodeal.com/display/DE/iOS+SDK.+Integration+Guide)

 > Note.
 Appodeal requires to use `use_frameworks!` .
-You need to remove Folly dependency from Podfile and AppDelegate
+You need to remove Flipper dependency from Podfile and AppDelegate

 3. Run `pod install`
 4. Open `.xcworkspace`